Reviews You Can Rely On

 Our Verdict

 In the extraordinarily close contest for the best backpacking sleeping bag, the Western Mountaineering MegaLite once again takes home the top spot.
-Like most of the ultra-premium down bags we tested, it is extremely lightweight and packable, but it's also luxuriously roomy and earned top marks for comfort.
-Our testers found it warmer than most 30°F bags, giving it an ideal level of insulation for many 3-season applications.
-The only drawback?
-The price.
-Keep in mind that if you can stomach the initial cost and then care for it properly, this bag could maintain its impressive loft for more than a decade.
-See it ranked against other top products in our article on the best backpacking sleeping bags.
+Like most of the ultra-premium down bags we tested, it is extremely lightweight and packable, but it's also luxuriously roomy and comfortable.
+We found it warmer than most 30°F bags, and even some 15°F bags that we tested alongside it.
+And, it has an ideal level of insulation for many 3-season applications.
+The only drawback is the price.
+However, if you can stomach the initial cost and care for this bag properly, we think it could maintain its impressive loft for more than a decade.
+If you backpack regularly, a decade of luxurious comfort in the backcountry is well worth the investment.
+To see it ranked against other top products, check out our full backpacking sleeping bag review.

 REASONS TO BUY